 Often, people suffer from interactions between medications, remedies or supplements.
 This can lead to significant problems, says Lexchin.
 It can happen when a patient isn’t in close contact with a physician, fails to report other drugs being taken or visits numerous pharmacies, preventing the pharmacist from identifying medications that may interact.
 “There’s a potential for overlap there,” says Phil Hauser, a pharmacist in St. Catharines, Ont., and a member of the Ontario Pharmacists Association’s board of directors.

-To prevent prescription medicine problems:
+5 tips to prevent prescription medicine problems

 Be frank with your doctor.
 Report the medications you’re taking, along with over-the-counter drugs, supplements, vitamins, Chinese herbs and naturopathic remedies.
 If you’re undergoing chemotherapy, mention that as well.